 What’s Cooking This Week

-Tuesday: Spaghetti with Turkey Meatballs: I got inspired by this recipe posting on Little Stomaks.
-I will serve with bread and roasted broccoli.**
+Tuesday: Spaghetti with Turkey Meatballs.
+I will serve with bread and roasted broccoli.

 Wednesday: Greek Chicken Pita: I found this slow cooker chicken filling recipe in Fix-It and Forget-It.
-The chicken will be done when I get home from work so will serve with whole wheat pita, lettuce, cucumber, tzatziki sauce and a side of hummus and carrots*.
-I’m not sure my daughter will eat this one but she’s likely to have the hummus, carrots and pita bread.
+The chicken will be done when I get home from work so I will serve with whole wheat pita, lettuce, cucumber, tzatziki sauce, and a side of hummus and carrots.

 Friday: Grilled Salmon with Avocado Dip: I will serve with macaroni and cheese, green beans and a spinach salad.

-Weekend: Instead of gong out to eat Saturday, I’m <thinking> of making our own pizza.
+Weekend: Instead of going out to eat Saturday, I’m <thinking> of making our own pizza.
 I will see how I feel.
 And like always will have dinner with extended family on Sunday.

 I wanted to share an eye-opening article, Don’t Let Your Child’s Doctor Label Your Child Obese, written by Dr. Katja Rowell at Family Feeding Dynamics.
 One of the outcomes from the Let’s Move Campaign is pediatricians are going to be closely monitoring BMI in children and giving parents advice if there’s a problem.
 So when you go for your next child’s check-up you’ll want to be ready for this possibility.
 Dr. Rowell brings up some very important points that all parents need to keep in mind.